joherold/traktor_x1/README.md

-An experimental proof of concept to use the Traktor Kontrol X1 MK1 with Mixxx 2.4 under Ubuntu 22.04
+An experimental proof of concept for using the Traktor Kontrol X1 MK1 with Mixxx 2.4 under Ubuntu 22.04
 ===

 TOC